yerlo32/yerlo32/README.md

 - 👋 Hi, I’m @yerlo32
 - 🐯 I’m interested in KIA Tigers(one of KBO teams)
 - 🌱 I’m currently learning Japanese
-- 📫 How to reach me insta:@yeeumin
+- 📫 Do Not Reach Me.